-The present Directors are Mr Angelo Xuereb, Dr Patrick J. Galea LL.D., Chev Philip A. Ransley, Mr Michael Sciortino and Mr Michael Warrington.
-Messrs Galea, Ransley and Sciortino are independent Directors in that they have no involvement or relationship with the Company or with the majority shareholder.
+The present Directors are Mr Angelo Xuereb, Dr Patrick J. Galea LL.D., Chev Philip A. Ransley, Mr Josef Formosa Gauci and Mr Michael Warrington.
+Messrs Galea, Ransley and Formosa Gauci are independent Directors in that they have no involvement or relationship with the Company or with the majority shareholder.

-Mr Angelo Xuereb has been appointed as Chairman of the Board and Mr Michael Warrington as the Chief Executive Officer of the Company.
+Mr Angelo Xuereb has been appointed as Chairman of the Board.